JMas100/JMas100/README.md

 # 💫 About Me:
 Hi!
 My name is Joe.
-I am a web developer with a passion for software and application development.
+I am a software engineer with a passion for software and application development.

 ## Socials: